r-lib/lintr/paper/paper.md

-larger projects or teams, where multiple contributors may be working on the same codebase and it is important to ensure that code is easy to follow and understand, particularly when frequently switching context among code primarily authored by different people.
+larger projects or teams, where multiple contributors may be working on the same codebase and it is important to ensure that code is easy to follow and understand, particularly when frequently switching context among code primarily authored by different people. `{lintr}` is designed to be easy to use and integrate into existing workflows, and can be used as part of an automated build or continuous integration process.
+`{lintr}` also integrates with a number of popular IDEs and text editors, such as RStudio and Visual Studio Code, making it convenient for users to run `{lintr}` checks on their code as they work.

 It can also be a useful tool for teaching and learning R. By providing feedback on code style and potential issues, it can help users learn